Madonna and contemporary arts: Art supporter

 The works Untitled (1985) by American painter Julia Wachtel and The Six Second Epic (1986) by Kenji Fujita were bought by the Brooklyn Museum with funds from Madonna "Ciccone Penn".
-Madonna has been regarded as an "art-lover", and is also known as a supporter of modern art.
-According to Tate Gallery, Madonna has a long-standing interest in contemporary British art.
-Anthropologist Néstor García Canclini recognized Madonna's support for feminist art.

-Madonna has supported or benefited a number of unknown artists, by exposing their works on social media or purchasing their works.
+In the early 2000s, she was both regarded as an "art-lover" and supporter of modern art.
+In the early 1990s, anthropologist Néstor García Canclini recognized her support for feminist art.
+According to Tate Gallery, she has a long-standing interest in contemporary British art.
+Madonna later supported or benefited a number of unknown artists, by exposing their works on social media or purchasing their works.
 Some examples were reported by media.
-One of them, Scottish painter, Michael Forbes gained briefly media attention when Madonna shared one of his creations, and which Forbes expressed it was inspired in his admirations towards the singer and influence amid the gay community.
+In 2024, according to media reports, she will fund a youth art project in Pompeii, Italy, named "Sogno di Volare" (in English: "Dream of Flying") for 2025.

 During the Rebel Heart era, she invited her fandom through an online contest to create fan art to display in backdrop videos for her Rebel Heart Tour.
-Some of them, became part of an art exhibition in Italy at the Palazzo Saluzzo di Paesana titled Iconic – Portraits & Artwork inspired by The Queen curated by Gabriele Ferrarotti and Ettore Ventura with 50 pieces chosen by Madonna from 20 artists around the world.

-Her brother Christopher Ciccone wrote in Life with My Sister Madonna how she encouraged him by commenting on his artworks, "I like them, you should keep on painting".
-Ciccone reported that her sister lent him $200,000 to buy a studio where he began to paint regularly.
-Madonna's son Rocco, with British filmmaker Guy Ritchie has used the pseudonym "Rhed".
-Madonna expressed her support for him on social media, before his identity was revealed.
-Art critic Jonathan Jones suggested "that the artist had been put into the public eye too soon".
+Some of the artworks became part of an art exhibition in Italy at the Palazzo Saluzzo di Paesana titled Iconic – Portraits & Artwork inspired by The Queen with 50 pieces from 20 international artists and chosen by Madonna.
+In Life with My Sister Madonna, her brother also recognized how she encouraged him, while also lent him $200,000 to buy a studio where he began to paint regularly.
+Before his identity was revealed, she showed support to "Rhed" (Rocco Ciccone), her son with British filmmaker Guy Ritchie.
+Once his identity was revealed, in 2022, art critic Jonathan Jones made the suggestion "that the artist had been put into the public eye too soon".